 Given that the H-1B visa is intended for employees with technical expertise in specialized fields, it isn’t all that surprising that technology companies, universities, and manufacturers are among the top employers to apply for and receive these visas.
 In order to qualify for an H-1B visa, the following requirements must be met:

 - The applicant’s job position requires a bachelor’s or higher degree;

-- The applicant possesses at least a bachelor’s degree or its U.S. equivalent, or a combination of education and marketing experience equivalent to a U.S. bachelor’s or higher degree; and
+- The applicant possesses at least a bachelor’s degree or its U.S. equivalent, or a combination of education and experience equivalent to a U.S. bachelor’s or higher degree; and

-- The wage offered to the applicant is at least the prevailing wage, or the actual wage paid to other marketing professionals similarly employed, whichever is higher.
+- The wage offered to the applicant is at least the prevailing wage, or the actual wage paid to other professionals similarly employed, whichever is higher.

 How We Can Help Illinois Employers Obtain the Necessary H-1B Visas

 At Shapiro Law Group, our Illinois employment immigration lawyers focus on helping employers meet their employment and business needs by securing the necessary visas for their foreign national employees.
 We are well-versed in the application process and, as such, can advise you every step of the way.